Cormorant culling: Tasmania

 In Tasmania in 1954 a bounty on the heads of cormorants was proposed at 5/ per head.
 The proposal was supported by anglers, who expressed their concern at the animal's impact on trout populations inland.
 The bounty was raised from 3/6 to 5/- to encourage people to hunt the birds.
 Tasmania's Northern Fisheries Association responded by planning a special 'black cormorant day' of hunting.

 Canada

 In New Brunswick, cormorants are classified as a varmints.
 As such, holders of a varmint hunting license can kill them in unlimited numbers between early March and late September each year.

+In Ontario, regular culls controlled cormorant populations until the 1940s, and by the 1950s, few remained.
+From 1973 to 1991, cormorant numbers increased over 300-fold.
+In Toronto, as cormorant populations spread from Tommy Thompson Park to the Toronto Islands in the 2020s, pressure from residents and visitors to the islands has increased to cull the urban population, but they are protected by both local firearm bylaws and Toronto and Region Conservation Authority's management strategy.

-On Middle Island in Lake Erie, the double-crested cormorant population is managed by the Canadian government.
+On Middle Island in Lake Erie, the double-crested cormorant population has been actively managed by the Canadian government with annual culling seasons since 2008.
 The first three breeding pairs were seen on the island in 1987, and over the following twenty years their population increased to over 5,000 pairs.
 In 1998, a group of fishing guides undertook an unauthorized cull, shooting cormorants on Little Galloo Island in Lake Ontario.
 Estimates of the scale of the cull range from 800 to 2000 birds.
 Eventually the perpetrators were brought to justice.
 Nonetheless, as of 2014, increasing pressure on the island and lake's other species via competition, habitat alteration and predation has created the case for culling as a management strategy.